-where $t_p$ is the propagation delay of a buffer, and N is the number of D-FFs storing 1.
-By reading out the stored values, we can approximately estimate $T \cong Nt_p$ .
+where t_p is the propagation delay of a buffer, and N is the number of D-FFs storing 1.
+By reading out the stored values, we can approximately estimate $T \cong Nt_p$.

 Let us check out the five requirements.
 The minimum resolution of this circuit is equal to the propagation delay of a buffer (inverters), and it can not be reduced further.
 The measurable range of the pulse width can be extended by increasing the number of stages as long as the area permits.
 When SET is generated in the buffer chain, it does not arrive at the clock terminals and just vanishes.
 On the other hand, an SET generated in the clock buffer at the bottom changes the values stored in D-FFs, however they are all zero and easily distinguishable.
 Therefore, the measurement circuit is immune to SETs.
 By using SEU-tolerant latch, such as DICE [13], mis-estimation due to SEUs can be eliminated.
-There is no restrictions on the target circuit and any target circuits with large sensitive area to SET, which is the total area of susceptive drain regions, can be used.
-A problem is that $t_p$ is different chip by chip and fluctuated even instance by instance due to manufacturing variability.
+Basically, there is no restrictions on the target circuit and any target circuits with large sensitive area to SET can be used, whereas we should pay attention to propagation induced pulse broadening (PIPB) effect [14] when designing a long combinational gate chain as the target circuit.
+The problem of PIPB effect can be separately discussed from the measurement circuit, and hence we do not discuss it further.
+A problem is that t_p is different chip by chip and fluctuated even instance by instance due to manufacturing variability.